lsll42/liber/~/physics-questions.md

 Q6.9 A force FS is in the x-direction and has a magnitude that depends on x.
 Sketch a possible graph of F versus x such that the force does zero work on an object that moves from x1 to x2, even though the force magnitude is not zero at all x in this range.

 Q6.10 Does a car’s kinetic energy change more when the car speeds up from 10 to 15 m>s or from 15 to 20 m>s?
 Explain.
 Q6.11 A falling brick has a mass of 1.5 kg and is moving straight downward with a speed of 5.0 m>s.
 A 1.5 kg physics book is sliding across the floor with a speed of 5.0 m>s.
 A 1.5 kg melon is traveling with a horizontal velocity component 3.0 m>s to the right and a vertical component 4.0 m>s upward.
 Do all of these objects have the same velocity?
-Do all of them have the same kinetic energy?
+Do all of them have the same ≈kinetic energy?
 For both questions, give your reasoning.

 Q6.12 Can the total work done on an object during a displacement be negative?
 Explain.
 If the total work is negative, can its magnitude be larger than the initial kinetic energy of the object?
 Explain.
 Q6.13 A net force acts on an object and accelerates it from rest to a speed v1.
 In doing so, the force does an amount of work W1.
 By what factor must the work done on the object be increased to produce three times the final speed, with the object again starting from rest?